UMWEDU/umw-commencement-sync/_pages/guide.md

 </div>
 <div>

 <a href="https://umw.shopoakhalli.com/purchasewizard/Welcome">Order regalia online</a> directly through our partners at Oak Hall.
 A $15.95 home shipping fee and sales tax will be added to each order.
+If you have questions about your order,  please contact Oak Hall directly at 1-800/456-7623 or <a href="mailto:webdept@oakhalli.com">webdept@oakhalli.com.</a>

 <strong><em>The UMW Bookstore will have a supply of regalia available when the University re-opens.</em></strong>